robustanalytics/cached-throttled-req/README.md

 })

-req.issue(                                // issue a request using promise [ param1, param2 ]                      // parameters to be passed on to the request
+req.issue(                                // issue a request using promise [ param1, param2 ],                     // parameters to be passed on to the request
+  check_cache,                            // whether to forgo issuing when there is a matching cache
 )
 .catch(function (err) {
   ...